marianschmidt/msSPChelpR/README.md

 #### What is `msSPChelpR`?

-Helper functions for Second Primary Cancer analyses.
+This package is a collection of helper functions for analyzing Second Primary Cancer (SPC) data, including functions to reshape data, to calculate patient states and analyze cancer incidence.

 ## Installation